Regenerative Orthopedics Rockville, MD

-The Pain & Arthritis Relief Center is proud to offer this exclusive method, designed by our renowned physical therapist Andrew Bloch.
+The Pain & Arthritis Relief Center is proud to offer this exclusive method, designed by our renowned physical therapist Pain Arthritis Relief Center.
 Andrew uses a series of precise, pressurized movements to release chronic pain in the autonomous nervous system.
 These motions evoke a reflex in the body and create immediate pain relief.
 With the pain reduced, the next set of adjustments corrects somatic nervous system issues and bolsters core strength for a lasting correction.

 Spinal Cord Stimulation

 HF10 Spinal Cord Stimulation is a “superior ranked” FDA treatment used for decades to provide significant relief to patients experiencing back and leg pain.
 Even patients that have required pain medication can benefit from this simple device.
 Often, disruptive nerve signals in the spinal cord can cause pain.
 The device uses mild electrical impulses to interrupt these pain signals and allows the body to relax into a normal state.
 It can work 24 hours a day to create relief and avoid surgery.
 This minimally invasive procedure has brought healing to many of our patients.